dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ```

 ???
-* saw a higherorder function already
+* setTimeout is a higher order function as it takes a function as an argument
+* later will build functions that return new functions